What Is Epilepsy?

 Seizures Without Epilepsy

 Having a seizure does not mean that a person has epilepsy.
-Environmental and physical situations that are not epilepsy can cause a seizure that is not epilepsy.
-A high fever, or excessively high body temperature, can cause a febrile seizure.
-A hard clunk on the head, head trauma, can cause a seizure.
-(American football is getting a bad reputation here.
+Things in the environment and physical situations can cause a seizure that is not epilepsy.
+A high fever, or excessively high body temperature, can cause a seizure, called a febrile seizure.
+A hard clunk on the head can cause a seizure.
+(American football has a bad reputation here.
 European football [soccer] has some such problem but not as much.)
 A person has to have at least 2 seizures before he/she is said to have epilepsy.

 One can see many seizures.
 Others one might suspect but can’t see.
 As in the photo above, physicians run tests to say for sure if there is a seizure, where it is in the brain, and how strong it is.
 There’s the EEG or “brain wave test” that shows the brain nerve cell electrical activity as signals zip from nerve cell to nerve cell.
-The girl in the photo at the top of this page is having an EEG.
-Brain scans, like the MRI and the CT, are other tests to help make or rule out a diagnosis of epilepsy.
+The girl in the photo at the top of this page is having an EEG done.
+Brain scans, like MRI and CT, are other tests to help to show if a person has epilepsy.

-National Institutes of Health, National Institute of Neurological Disease and Stroke
+National Institute of Neurological Disease and Stroke on Epilepsy

-National Library of Medicine (United States), Medline Plus
+The National Library of Medicine Medline Plus on Epilepsy